ledgerium-io/ledgeriumwiki/opencommunity/README.md

     Remember, we all want to see this project thrive!
 ## Governance

-The PMC (Project Management Committee) is responsible for the administrative aspects of the Druid project.
+The PMC (Project Management Committee) is responsible for the administrative aspects of the Ledgerium Blockchain project.
 The responsibilities of the PMC include:
 * Approving releases
 * Nominating new committers
 * Maintaining the project's shared resources, including the Github account, mailing lists, websites, social media channels, etc.